normanarnold492/notes/README.md

 # 2023-11-30
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable steps.
 By prioritizing and planning your day, you can ensure that you finish what're important and make better use of yourtime.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 Remember, good programming habits lead to better code and a more enjoyable experience for you and your team.

+# 2023-12-01
+- Today's programming wisdom is to write code that is readable, maintainable, and scalable.
+This means using clear and concise variable names, commenting your code thoroughly, and organizing it into logical modules or functions.
+It also means anticipating future changes or additions to the code and designing it in a way that allows for easy modification.
+Remember, writing code is not just about getting it to work, but also about making it easy for others (including your future self) to understand and work with.